As of 1/6/2023. All information contained is provided with input from physicians on the NGF Medical Advisory Board.

 Continuing ERT is safer than stopping it, even during the pandemic.
 The main risk with ERT is potential exposure to coronavirus when you receive your infusion.
 You can take steps to minimize your risk of exposure:

-- Wear a mask covering your mouth and nose.
+- Wear a well-fitting, high-quality mask covering your mouth and nose.

 - Ensure staff providing infusions wear personal protective equipment (PPE).

-- If a physician is prescribing hydroxychloroquine, azithromycin, remdesivir, or any other medication, make sure they know you are taking Eliglustat (Cerdelga®).
+Before taking any other medication, make sure your doctors know you are taking Eliglustat (Cerdelga®).
 Have them contact your Gaucher specialist to discuss the possibility of taking a break from Eliglustat (Cerdelga®) until you don’t need the other medications.

 Any medical professionals providing urgent care for COVID-19 need to know about your underlying conditions.
 Here are four steps you can take to educate healthcare providers about Gaucher disease:

-- Inform any physicians or healthcare providers that you see—whether outpatient, emergency room, or hospital—that you have Gaucher disease.
+- Inform any doctors or other healthcare providers—whether outpatient, emergency room, or hospital—that you have Gaucher disease.

 - Bring basic patient information with you.